Innocenzo Ciocchi Del Monte

-Cardinal Giovanni del Monte was elected Pope in 1550, taking the name Julius III.
+Cardinal Giovanni Maria Ciocchi del Monte was elected pope in 1550, taking the name Julius III.
 He subsequently arranged for Baldovino to adopt Innocenzo, and appointed him as Cardinal-Nephew – the papacy's chief diplomatic and political agent.
 He proved totally unsuited to any of these offices, and his continuing relationship with Julius, whose bed he openly shared, created considerable scandal both inside and outside the Church.
 After Julius's death, he was shunned and ignored.
 Despite committing both rape and murder, he managed to retain his cardinal's hat and was permitted to return to Rome following several periods of banishment.
-His death passed unremarked, and he was buried in the Del Monte family chapel in Rome.
+His death passed unremarked, and he was buried in the Ciocchi del Monte family chapel in Rome.

 Early life

 Innocenzo was born in Borgo San Donnino (now Fidenza) to a beggar-woman and an unknown father.
 As a boy he was illiterate but vivacious and good-looking.
 He left home at an extremely early age and made his way to Piacenza, where, at around 13 or 14, he found a position in the household of the city governor, Baldovino Ciocchi del Monte, as a valero, a menial role combining the offices of footman and dogsbody.
 His father may have been a soldier who had served with Baldovino, which would explain how he came into the household; although alternative stories were told that he had been picked up in the streets by Baldovino's brother, Cardinal Giovanni Maria Ciocchi del Monte.
 He certainly quickly became a favourite of Giovanni Maria, who placed him in charge of his pet monkey and appointed him provost of the cathedral chapter of Arezzo, a title involving only nominal duties but with certain rights of income.